-“The Nexus Approach to environmental resources’ management examines the interrelatedness and interdependencies of environmental resources and their transitions and fluxes across spatial scales and between compartments.
+“The Nexus Approach to environmental resources management examines the interrelatedness and interdependencies of environmental resources and their transitions and fluxes across spatial scales and between compartments.
 Instead of just looking at individual components, the functioning, productivity, and management of a complex system is taken into consideration.”

 The term “Nexus” in Latin describes the act of tying together or something which binds.
 In connection with environmental resource management, the term nexus was introduced for the first time during the 1980s, notably in a project by the UN University (Food-Energy Nexus programme, (Sachs and Silk 1990)).
 Yet the Nexus Approach only gained prominence in international academia and policy circles in the lead-up to the Bonn2011 conference on the “Water, Energy and Food Security Nexus”.
 The conference argued that such an approach can result in improved water, energy, and food security by integrating “management and governance across sectors and scales”, reducing trade-offs, and building synergies, overall promoting sustainability and a transition to green economy (Hoff 2011).
-The interdependencies of water, energy and food can be visualized as follows:
+The interdependencies of water, energy and food can be visualised as follows:

-While the term and concept of the Nexus Approach has been increasingly discussed since, there is no single universally recognized definition of the Nexus Approach in international academia to date.
+While the term and concept of the Nexus Approach has been increasingly discussed since, there is no single universally recognised definition of the Nexus Approach in international academia to date.
 Instead, concurrent definitions are in usage, with partly overlapping, partly diverging foci.
 In this article, UNU-FLORES sets forth its definition of the Nexus Approach.

 Hoff, Holger.
 2011.
 Understanding the NEXUS.
 Background Paper for the Bonn2011 Conference: The Water, Energy and Food Security Nexus.
 Stockholm: Stockholm Environment Institute.